AryanKanire/StayFinder/README.md

 - **Hotel Management**:
   - Logged-in users can add new hotel listings.
   - Users can only edit hotel listings that they have created.
+  - Users can delete hotel if they have created it.

 ## Tech Stack